tramiNGY/holbertonschool-hbnb/part1/README.md

 |list_by_place| place_id | list | lists the reviews and rating of a place|

-# Sequence diagrams for API calls
+# API Interaction Flow Sequence diagrams
 Sequence diagrams illustrate the interaction between the layers (Presentation, Business Logic, Persistence) and the flow of information within the HBnB application.
 The sequence diagrams will help visualize how different components of the system interact to fulfill specific use cases, showing the step-by-step process of handling API requests.
 Below are 4 API calls with their sequence diagram associated.